RealityBending/RealityBending.github.io/content/home/welcome.md

   css_class:
 ---

-We study the neuropsychology of reality and its distortions.
+Exploring the neuropsychology of reality and its distortions

+<sub>We are a small team, led by [Dominique Makowski](https://dominiquemakowski.github.io/), within the Clinical Brain Lab in Singapore, doing research on reality perception, fake news, illusions, fictio, deception, self-control, and more, using EEG and physiological signals.
+We also develop open-source tools and software.</sub>